 CityWest is on track for even more expansion into the future, thanks to Provincial funding, massive community support, and the dedicated work of the company’s 80 employees.

-Yesterday, B.C.’s Ministry of Citizens’ Services announced $5.64 million in funding for improved Internet services on Denman and Hornby Islands, naming CityWest as the service provider who will use the funds to build and operate the network.
+Last week, B.C.’s Ministry of Citizens’ Services announced $5.64 million in funding for improved Internet services on Denman and Hornby Islands, naming CityWest as the service provider who will use the funds to build and operate the network.

-“Upgrading the networks on Hornby and Denman will boost the performance of Internet services and prepare the islands to be connected to the high-performance Connected Coast network,” said Lisa Beare, Minister of Citizens’ Services, in a press release yesterday.
+“Upgrading the networks on Hornby and Denman will boost the performance of Internet services and prepare the islands to be connected to the high-performance Connected Coast network,” said Lisa Beare, Minister of Citizens’ Services, in the government press release.

 The announcement fits with CityWest’s mission to improve Internet connectivity in underserved rural and remote communities.
 Over the last few months, CityWest has also announced its intention to expand into Vanderhoof, Cortes Island, Bella Coola, Bamfield, Zeballos, Gold River, and Tahsis.

-And now, the company is continuing its expansion to Denman and Hornby Islands.
+And now, the company is continuing its expansion in serving Denman and Hornby Islands.

 “For many years Denman and Hornby Islanders have had some of the worst Internet in our region.
 Residents clearly asked for a solution, and I am happy that with this major Provincial grant opportunity we may be able to provide fibre optic internet to every home on the islands at an affordable cost,” said Daniel Arbour, a Director with the Comox Valley Regional District.
 “In the next weeks and months the CVRD will engage with residents towards a referendum this fall for the community’s 10 per cent share of the project funding.”